-As Coalition Director, Ševčenko worked with diverse communities to design replicable programs and practices that reflect on past struggles and inspire citizens to become involved in addressing their contemporary legacies.
+Ševčenko was founding director of the International Coalition of Sites of Conscience, a network of historic sites that foster public dialogue on pressing contemporary issues.
 Prior to starting the Coalition, Ševčenko served as Vice President for Programs at the Lower East Side Tenement Museum, developing exhibits and educational activities that connect the stories of the neighborhood’s immigrants past and present.
-She also created national and community initiatives to inspire civic dialogue on cultural identity, labor relations, housing, welfare, immigration, and other issues raised by these stories.
-She has published extensively on Sites of Conscience in journals and edited volumes in a variety of fields.
+She writes on intersections of social justice, heritage, and memory in journals and edited volumes in a variety of fields.
 She received her BA in history from Yale University and her MA in history from New York University.
 In 2017 she was awarded the Rome Prize in historic preservation from the American Academy in Rome to start her forthcoming book, Public Memory for a Post-Truth Era: Fighting Denial through Memory Movements

 Public Memory for a Post Truth Era: Fighting Denial through Memory Movements (Routledge, June 2022)

 “Digital Public History for the Post-Truth Era: Creating Platforms for Collective Reckoning with Violence and Trauma.”
 In Serge Noiret and Mark Tebeau, eds., Handbook of Digital Public History (De Gruyter, May 2022)

 “Public Histories for Human Rights: Sites of Conscience and the Guantánamo Public Memory Project.”
 In Jim Gardner, ed., Oxford Handbook of Public History (Oxford University Press, 2017)

 “Remembering the Age of Mass Incarceration,” Museums and Social Issues, Spring 2017